 eShare for HoloLens is an app that allows the user to interface Microsoft HoloLens with CADMATIC eShare.
 It offers an entirely new interactive design and engineering experience in Augmented Reality where digital 3D models reside in the real-world environment.
 It includes tools for loading the 3D model from the server and using it offline, scaling, moving and aligning the model with real objects, showing attribute data and taking measurements. eShare for HoloLens aims to facilitate project and design reviews, assist building status supervision and comparison with design projects.
 It also helps users to envision future project designs for discussion with owners and operators and provides the possibility to ensure good ergonomics as well as the training of maintenance and operational staff during the design project.

-These applications have already proven their practical use in several organisations in various use cases where users immediately experience the benefits on a daily basis.
+These applications have already proven their practical use in several organizations in various use cases where users immediately experience the benefits on a daily basis.
 I encourage everyone to join the journey towards digital transformation in a step-by-step manner.
 Start by implementing practical and relatively inexpensive solutions in those parts of the design and production processes that brings direct and measurable benefits.

 For more information: CADMATIC Information Management Solutions for Marine Industries